manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

       "author": "",
       "license": "ISC",
       "devDependencies": {
-        "@types/node": "^15.12.5"
+        "@types/node": "^17.0.7"
       }
     }

 A new section has been added, called `devDependencies`.
 This section contains a list of all NPM packages that are defined as "needed during development of this project".
 As type information is only needed during software development, and is irrelevant when the application is running, it's a perfect fit for a devDependency.
 Dependencies that are needed while an application is executed go into a section called `dependencies` - we will encounter those later.

-As you can see, a version definition - `^15.12.5` - has been added after the package name, even though we didn't define that while running `npm install`.
+As you can see, a version definition - `^17.0.7` - has been added after the package name, even though we didn't define that while running `npm install`.
 The version shown just happens to be the most recent version of the package at the time of installation, and NPM uses this version for the version definition.
 A version definition can simply be a version number, but it may also include special characters which tell NPM how to handle updates.
-The leading `^` sign, for example, means "include any version that does not increment the the leading 15 of the version definition".
+The leading `^` sign, for example, means "include any version that does not increment the leading 15 of the version definition".

 The NPM project provides an interactive "semver calculator" at https://semver.npmjs.com which explains all the possible definitions and their meaning in detail.
 Also, make sure to read up on https://semver.org to understand how software in the NPM ecosystem (and elsewhere) is versioned.

-Let's continue to build out the new project structure
+Let's continue to build out the new project structure.
+First, we need to turn our JavaScript files into TypeScript files.
+That's easy, we just need to rename them, like this:

+    % mv src/greeter.js src/greeter.ts ; mv src/index.js src/index.ts

+Remember how we learned earlier that every valid JavaScript file is also a valid TypeScript file.
+The renamed files thus contain perfectly valid TypeScript code, although we only changed their names and not a single letter of their content.

+Of course, switching to TypeScript code without adding any type definitions to the codebase is pointless, so let's do just that now.
+We start with file `src/greeter.js`, and rewrite it like this:

+    const welcome = (name: string, formally: boolean) => {
+        if (formally) {
+            return "Good day to you, " + name;
+        } else {
+            return "Hello " + name;
+        }
+    };

+    const seeOff = (name: string) => "Goodbye " + name;

+    module.exports = {
+        welcome,
+        seeOff
+    };

+With this, we do not change the code logic itself.
+We merely add type definitions where it makes sense: to the parameters of functions `welcome` and `seeOff`.